ExitValue.ai

 Brand recognition: in a tight market, a builder whose name reduces customer acquisition cost has measurable multiple uplift.
 Marketing-driven builders (positioned brands, quality-focused reputation, design awards) trade premium.

-Warranty track record: low warranty-claim rate (industry median: 1-2% of revenue; premium: under 0.5%) signals operational discipline and reduces buyer post-close liability exposure.
+Warranty track record: low warranty-claim rate (industry median: a percent-of-revenue range; premium: under 0.5%) signals operational discipline and reduces buyer post-close liability exposure.

 Subcontractor relationships: builders with stable sub crews (low turnover, multi-year relationships, exclusive arrangements) operate at lower cost variance and trade at premium.